Need to Know Digital Marketing Terms & Acronyms

 Internal IP – is the location of each device on the network.

-Server – a computer, that serves the website to the internet.
+A computer, that serves the website to the internet.
 Usually enterprise grade computers that are specialised in serving websites to the internet.

 A single webpage used in marketing campaigns to increase SEO visibility or to provide specific information to increase sales/leads.
 Usually landing pages link back to the main site but the main site does not link to landing pages.